InfiniteVerma/cpp-tcpip/README.md

     - [x] Verify the handshake that worked before
     - [x] Stop threads once handshake is done for now
 - [ ] Proper handshake
-    - [ ] Understand all the snd_nxt etc uses and use it in timer logic
+    - [ ] Implement it as designed in the "Event Processing" chapter in RFC
     - [ ] Full state machine
     - [ ] Do 3 way handshake and maintain the state (of FSM) properly
 - [ ] Close socket and free resources